-- protecting our product candidates that are under development; - n encouraging pharmaceutical companies to negotiate development agreements with us; and - n preventing competitors from attempting to design-around our inventions.
+- protecting our product candidates that are under development; - encouraging pharmaceutical companies to negotiate development agreements with us; and - preventing competitors from attempting to design-around our inventions.

-We submit applications directly to the United States Patent and Trademark Office, or USPTO, as provisional patent applications.
+We submit applications directly to the USPTO as provisional patent applications.
 Then usually we continue filing under the Patent Cooperation Treaty, or PCT, which is an international patent law treaty that provides a unified procedure for filing a single initial patent application to seek patent protection for an invention simultaneously in any one of the designated member states.
 Although a PCT application does not issue as a patent, it allows the applicant to seek protection in any of the member states through national-phase applications.